Molecular Pharmacology Research Program

 - NIMH Psychoactive Drug Screening Program —provides screening of novel psychoactive compounds for pharmacological and functional activity at cloned human or rodent CNS receptors, channels, and transporters.
 Assays are also available for bioavailability predictions (CaCo2, MDR-1) and cardiovascular toxicity predictions (HERG, 5-HT2B).
 The program also supports a database of affinity constants for ligand binding.

 - NIMH Chemical Synthesis and Drug Supply Program —synthesizes and distributes novel research chemicals, psychoactive drugs, and compounds unavailable to the scientific community from commercial sources.
-The program also supports radiosynthesis, medicinal chemistry, and GMP synthesis of promising candidate compounds for use in clinical studies.
+The program also supports radiosynthesis, medicinal chemistry, and Good Manufacturing Practice synthesis of promising candidate compounds for use in clinical studies.

 - NIMH Toxicological Evaluation of Novel Ligands Program —provides toxicology and safety assessment of promising, target-selective compounds for use as imaging ligands in human studies.
-The program also provides support for early drug and ligand discovery, including in vitro ADME and toxicology assays, pharmacokinetic assessment, and initial toxicity evaluation and limited IND-directed evaluation of novel psychoactive agents for clinical research and as potential therapeutics.
-Toxicology and safety data generated by the program will be used to support an Investigational New Drug (IND) application to the Food and Drug Administration (FDA), and for Radioactive Drug Research Committee (RDRC) evaluation of a compound for human studies.
+The program also provides support for early drug and ligand discovery, including in vitro ADME and toxicology assays, pharmacokinetic assessment, and initial toxicity evaluation and limited Investigational New Drug (IND)-directed evaluation of novel psychoactive agents for clinical research and as potential therapeutics.
+Toxicology and safety data generated by the program will be used to support an IND application to the Food and Drug Administration (FDA), and for Radioactive Drug Research Committee (RDRC) evaluation of a compound for human studies.

 Jamie Driscoll, B.A.